pragdave/pragdave.github.io/source/_posts/2014-11-12-peroxide-us-an-opportunity.markdown

 I've been getting a couple of "let us write for you" emails a day.
 Most are just a little sad.
 But, when you consider that they are actually asking to add content to my site, I think the following deserves a special mention.
-Try reading it along.
+Try reading it aloud.
 With feeling.

 > Hi Mr. Thomas,
 >